meltano/meltano/docs/src/docs/tutorial.md

 # Let's see what extractors and loaders are available
 meltano discover all

-# Add a m5o model so Meltano UI will know how to use data from ELT
-meltano add model model-salesforce

 # Add tap-salesforce - to `select` which Salesforce entities will be extracted before running the meltano `elt` command and set the credentials for your Salesforce instance
 meltano add extractor tap-salesforce